 As in prior years, the IBA compiled City Council's FY 2025 budget priorities from individual Councilmember memoranda that outline their priorities for the upcoming fiscal year.
 All Councilmember priorities were reviewed, and those receiving majority support are summarized in this report.
 Majority-supported priorities are the basis for the pending FY 2025 Budget Priorities Resolution.
-Additionally, as requested during the September 13, 2023 Budget and Government Efficiency Committee meeting, this report also highlights priorities that were supported by four Councilmembers so that Councilmembers can consider them as part of their review process.
+Additionally, as requested during the September 13, 2023 Budget and Government Efficiency Committee meeting, this report also highlights priorities that were supported by four Councilmembers so that Councilmembers could consider them as part of their review process; however, the priorities supported by four Councilmembers are not part of the FY 2025 Budget Priorities Resolution as Council has not designated them as such.